leonstafford/leonstafford.github.io/essays/persuasion_for_humanity.md

 ### The healthy option

-Compromising on one's values can slowly eat away at one's sense of self, their confidence and their bility not to compromise in future situations.
+Compromising on one's values can slowly eat away at their sense of self, their confidence and their ability not to compromise in future situations.
 Perhaps this is contributing to global cases of mental health problems, in that we deep down can understand the effects of habitat destruction, but continue to compromise and consume the products which destroy it.

-Maybe you've come to realise this, you're now less stressed, confident in your self and living in a way you believe is beneficial to others.
+Maybe you've come to realise this, you're now less stressed, confident in yourself and living in a way you believe is beneficial to others.

 But, what about your friend?
 Your family?
 The rest of the world?
 You want to help them to feel good about themselves, conserve our shared environment and help others.
 What's stopping you?